Whether you live here or outside Australia, this simple and helpful publication will help you understand the protocols of doing business in Australia.

 From Australian facts and figures through to a detailed description about how the Australian legal system works, the guide is your one-stop shop, introducing you to all things business and Australia.
-If you want more detailed information or guidance, please contact one of our offices, conveniently located in several locations throughout Australia and also in Shanghai, China.

 Here are the topics we cover in the guide: